Do the Digit Insurance

 Step 7: Repeat on the other side.

-Who Should Avoid Practising Kneeling Yoga Poses?
+Who Should Avoid Practising Pigeon Pose?

-FAQs About Kneeling Yoga Poses
+FAQs about Kneeling Yoga Poses

 Can I place a cushion under my knees to avoid discomfort?